 These developments have drawn considerable attention in China’s media policy discourse.
 As noted by the China Press, Publication, Radio, Film and Television Journal \cite{chinaxinwen2024aimedia}, which reflects the government’s stance and is directly overseen by the State Administration, such GenAI experiments highlight the need for journalists to develop new paradigms of human–AI collaboration in their daily newswork.
 Meanwhile, regulatory oversight in China has intensified.
-From January 2020, producing deceptive or misleading content with AI was made a criminal offense, aimed at deterring unethical applications of the technology \cite{xiao2025might}.
 In 2023 the authorities released new rules governing the use of AI in news, which combined stricter accountability with incentives for news organizations to expand the use of GenAI in content production \cite{cac2023}.
 Starting from September 1, 2025, the Chinese government requires that all AI-generated content be clearly labeled.
 Any organization or individual found to maliciously delete, alter, forge, or conceal such labels will be considered in violation of the regulation and subject to penalties \cite{cctv2025aicontent}.
-It is worth noting that the development and application of GenAI in the news industry reflects broader state ambitions to position AI as a driver of technological leadership and cultural influence \cite{ding2018deciphering,zeng2020artificial}.